There are lots of good things in bread. It’s an easy way to refill energy, fibre, protein, vitamins and minerals.

 It’s important to make conscious choices about your wants and preferences.
 That’s why we are transparent in what our products contain.
 You’ll find a full list of ingredients and nutrition values on our packaging.

-The keyhole label helps you make healthy choices and to find healthier options.
+The keyhole label helps consumers in the Nordic countries make healthy choices and to find healthier options.
 When you choose a keyhole labelled product you get less sugar and salt, more whole grain and fibre, and healthier or less fat.
 About one third of our bread is keyhole labelled.

 Read more about the rules for keyhole labelling on the Swedish National Food Administration (Livsmedelsverket).